open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 Possible consequences: ...

-## Problem 4: Problem 4: How to specify the transfer options?
+## Problem 4: How to specify the transfer options?

 Options:
 1. As fields of the Replication CR
-2. As ocmconfig of type 'transport.ocm.config.ocm.software'
+2. As ocmconfig of config type 'transport.ocm.config.ocm.software' stored in a separate k8s object

+Note that:
+* config type 'transport.ocm.config.ocm.software' would need to be extended to support more command line options
+* same question applies to uploader configuratio

+Proposed solution:
+* ..., because...

+Possible consequences: ...

+## Problem 5: Should the Replication controller take the Artifact CR prepared by the Component Controller into account?

+Options:
+1. No, provide the OCM Lib with source coordinates and let it download the component version from scratch.
+2. ...

+Proposed solution:
+* ..., because...

+Possible consequences: ...

+## Problem 6: How to check the desired state of the Replication?

+Options 1: Check the state of the component in the target registry

+Decision driver: How do we know, if the state of the component in the target repository fits the current transfer options?

+Option 2: Check the history (status)

+Option 3: Never check for desired state.
+Trigger the replication with every call to reconciler.
+Have no interval or large enough interval?

+Proposed solution:
+* ..., because...

+Possible consequences: ...